ciaranwilson/octet/octet/src/examples/example_invaderers/README.md

 				}
 			}

-The next major addition was the plant_mine method, which allows the player to sneak up behind the enemy sentry and plant a bomb, which detonates when stepped upon.
-To do this I created get_Position expression, which gathers and returns the coordinates of the player sprite and tells the program where to plant the mine when implemented in the plant_mine function:
+The next major addition was the plant_mine method, which allows the player to sneak up behind the enemy sentry and plant a bomb, which then detonates when stepped upon.
+To do this I created the get_Position expression, which gathers and returns the coordinates of the player sprite and tells the program where to plant the mine when implemented in plant_mine:

     void plant_mine() {
 			vec2 pos = sprites[ship_sprite].get_Position();